Listen Up and Say Ahhh…

 - 434% more indexed pages

-Not only that, but these companies also have more consistent sales.
+Not only that, but these companies also have more lead generation through blogging.

 Blogs are extremely powerful internet marketing tools that tap into the ever-growing reach and influence of Social Media.

-They allow you to target a specific niche and are slowly becoming a more trusted media source of information.
+They allow you to target a specific niche and are regarded as a more trusted media source of information.

 According to BlogPulse, there are about 151,570,276 (and counting) blogs on the internet today and over 49,000 of them were created in the last 24 hours.